Commercial Township, New Jersey: Local government

 Commercial Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.

-As of 2025, members of the Commercial Township Committee are Mayor Warren "Mike" Vizzard (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor Fletcher Jamison (D, term on committee and as deputy mayor ends 2023) and Joseph E. Klaudi (R, 2024).
+As of 2025, members of the Commercial Township Committee are Mayor Joseph Klaudi (R, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Warren "Mike" Vizzard (R, term on committee and as deputy mayor ends 2025) and Ronald L. Sutton Sr. (R, 2026).

 After Mayor Judson Moore resigned from office in March 2016, Ronald Sutton was named as mayor to replace Moore and Fletcher Jamison shifted to deputy mayor.

 In the November 2013 general election, Moore became the first candidate to win election running as an independent, while Ronald Sutton was elected to fill the vacant seat of Bill Riggin, who had resigned from office.

 Federal, state and county representation

 Commercial Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Commercial Township had been in the 3rd state legislative district.